Microangiopathic Hemolytic Anemia (TTP/HUS/DIC)

 Disseminated Intravascular Coagulation (DIC)

-Definition: A secondary syndrome of widespread, uncontrolled activation of the coagulation cascade → simultaneous thrombosis and bleeding.
-Always look for the underlying cause.
+A secondary syndrome of widespread, uncontrolled activation of the coagulation cascade → simultaneous thrombosis and bleeding.
+Always hunt for the underlying cause.

 • Sepsis (especially gram-negative)

-• Obstetric – abruptio placentae, amniotic fluid embolism, retained dead fetus, HELLP
+• Obstetric (abruption, amniotic fluid embolism, retained dead fetus, HELLP)

 Pathophysiology

-Massive tissue factor release → systemic activation of thrombin → fibrin deposition throughout microvasculature → RBC shearing (schistocytes) + organ ischemia.
-At the same time, platelets and clotting factors are consumed faster than they can be made → bleeding from every site (IV lines, gums, GI, GU).
+Massive tissue factor release → systemic thrombin generation → microvascular fibrin deposition → RBC shearing (schistocytes) and organ ischemia.
+At the same time, platelets and clotting factors are consumed faster than they can be made → bleeding from every site.

 Clinical features

-• Bleeding from multiple sites + evidence of microthrombi (organ failure, purpura fulminans, digital ischemia)
+• Bleeding from multiple sites + microthrombotic damage (organ failure, purpura fulminans, digital ischemia).

-• Oozing from venipuncture sites is a classic clue
+• Oozing from venipuncture / IV-line sites is a classic clue.

 • ↓ Platelets